patorjk/d3-context-menu/README.md

 The following example shows how to add a right click menu to a tree diagram:

 http://plnkr.co/edit/bDBe0xGX1mCLzqYGOqOS?p=info

+### What's new in version 1.1.3
+* Added support for D3 6.x
+* The `index` parameter of callbacks are undefined when using D3 6.x or above.
+See the index.htm file in the example folder to see how to get the proper `index` value in that case.

 ### What's new in version 1.1.2
 * Menu updated so it wont go off bottom or right of screen when window is smaller.